Suit In High Orbit; Strong Stench Of Terror

 Even as I clicked my mike in response, it came to me I’d been hearing them for a while.
 Suddenly, I realized where I was and what was happening.
 I’d passed out after all.
 I checked the timer — no, still on schedule.
 Thank the gods.

 The little case was still securely strapped to my left gauntlet; good thing we’d taken that precaution, or this would all be for nothing.
 Now, where was the target ship… There!
 The computerized display on my face-screen picked it up no trouble, a fuel carrier in parking orbit dead ahead.
-That was good shooting on Sonny’s part; aside from slowing as I got close, I’d barely need to maneuver.
+That was good shooting on Sonny’s part; apart from slowing as I got close, I’d barely need to maneuver.

-It took what seemed an eternity to close with the ship, but the suit’s internal clock said it was more like half an hour.
+It took what seemed an eternity to close with the battered old tanker, but the suit’s internal clock said it was more like half an hour.
 High orbit in nothing but a drop suit is no place for anyone with vertigo, or agoraphobia.
 Me, I’m cursed with far too much imagination, and once I’d programmed the thrusters there was nothing left for me to do.
 Should have brought a book, I guess — though how to keep the pages from flash-freezing in the vacuum and shredding in my armored fists…

 The thrusters kicked on, snapping me out of my reverie.
 The suit flipped, then started decelerating slowly.
 Game time.